Adriele-lima/My-Recipes-Book/README.md

-# My Recipes Book
+# :books: My Recipes Book

-Welcome to My Recipes Book!
-This is a web application designed to help you manage and organize your collection of recipes.
+Welcome to [My Recipes Book!](https://my-recipes-book-pp4-3364500b645d.herokuapp.com/) This is a web application designed to help you manage and organize your collection of recipes.
 Whether you're a seasoned chef or just starting out in the kitchen, this app is here to make your cooking experience more enjoyable and efficient.

-## Existing Features
+## :heavy_check_mark: Existing Features

 - __Initial Page__